alejandro-alzate/repo-map/README.md

 # *Repository Map*
 A map to guide you through my mess.
-Cut and dry I really don't think my repos are the best to navigate through, so better ease the chore with ease.
+Cut and dry I really don't think my repos are the best to navigate through, so better help the chore with ease.

 Hello guys I'm alejandro-alzate I'm a computer enthusiast, I generally code for fun and I share my projects tools and libraries that I've developed over the time.